This advisory announces a security vulnerability that was found in Jenkins core.

 API tokens of many users will likely change as a result, and therefore if you have scripts and external programs that rely on these tokens, some of them will fail.
 Please retrieve the updated API tokens from the UI.

-Slaves that are started via Java Web Start will fail to reconnect if the *.jnlp file is locally stored.
+Agents that are started via Java Web Start will fail to reconnect if the *.jnlp file is locally stored.
 This is because the authentication tokens change.
-An administrator would have to login to the UI, retrieve the *.jnlp file and overwrite what’s already on the slave.
-A slave that was launched via Java Web Start and then turned into a service through its menu falls into this category.
+An administrator would have to login to the UI, retrieve the *.jnlp file and overwrite what’s already on the agent.
+An agent that was launched via Java Web Start and then turned into a service through its menu falls into this category.

 Once the new version is started, the administrator needs to run the re-keying process to update the on-disk configuration files to use the newer encryption key.
 Go to "Manage Jenkins" page and follow the instruction at the top of the page.
 Also make sure to read the Wiki page to understand more about this process.